 New Resource Type: <registrationInfo>

 The <registrationInfo> resource is proposed as a child of the <node> resource to store registration information of the CSEs and AEs hosted on the node.
-One <registrationInfo> resource is used for keeping a record of the set of common services granted to a Registree from each of its Registrar CSEs.
+One <registrationInfo> resource is used for keeping a record of the set of common services granted to a Registree from each of its Registrar CSEs and is available to the entities hosted in the node or to be discovered by other entities.

+For example, the <node> resource of an ASN with multiple AEs will contain <registrationInfo> with entries for the hosting CSE as well as each of the AEs hosted on that node.
+In addition, the <registrationInfo> resource in this case will include information about the registrations of registree ADNs.
+This allows information knowledge of the various registrations (e.g. of the ASN-CSE) to be available locally, e.g. to determine which registrar to use for what functionality.

 Table 9.1.2.2.6-1: Attributes of <registrationInfo> resource